CloudVE/cloudbridge/docs/topics/provider_development.rst

 ``pip install google-api-python-client``.

 2. Add a ``provider.py`` file.
-This file will contain the main implementation of the cloud provider and will be the entry point that cloudbridge uses for all provider related services.
+This file will contain the main implementation of the cloud provider and will be the entry point that CloudBridge uses for all provider related services.
 You will need to subclass ``BaseCloudProvider`` and add a class variable named ``PROVIDER_ID``.